svspire/emotiq-archive/src/gossip/docs/gossip-doc.md

 `#'deliver-gossip-msg` expects to see the true gossip-message as its first parameter, together with the gossip-node and srcuid.
-It copies the message, increases its hopcount, and then calls `#'locally-receive-msg`.
-The reason the message is copied is that we have to increase its hopcount before forwarding it, and if we did not copy it first, other nodes on this machine that are currently processing the message would magically see its hopcount increase. [[we should probably improve this to make messages in transit be a tuple of (hopcount .
-\<original-message\>) where \<original-message\> is treated as immutable.
+It copies the message, increases its hopcount, and then calls `#'maybe-locally-receive-msg`.
+The reason the message is copied is that we have to increase its hopcount before forwarding it, and if we did not copy it first, other nodes on this machine that are currently processing the message would magically see its hopcount increase. [[we should probably improve this to make messages in transit be a tuple of (hopcount . \<original-message\>) where \<original-message\> is treated as immutable.
 This would reduce the consing that messages in transit now incur.]]

 `#'deliver-gossip-msg` also takes care of sending messages across the network in